cs207team3/cs207-FinalProject/README.md

 The primary motivation for providing users of this library a webapp is that it can offer users with little or no knowledge of python the ability to run their chemical kinetics calculations with confidence from a familiar looking web-based user-interface.

-Our webapp is a user-friendly chemical kinetics tool with the same underlying functionality of this python library.
+Our webapp is a user-friendly chemical kinetics reaction rate tool with the same underlying functionality of this python library.
 Users will be restricted to specific inputs and offered hints or recommendations directly in the webapp to ensure they use the underlying library correctly.

 Most users will be familiar with webapps from their day-to-day use of modern operating systems and web browsers, so adding a webapp to accompany this library makes sense from a basic usability standpoint.